psypherion/porndl/README.md

 ___

-**prn-dl** is a Python-based cli tool for extracting and downloading video content from an adult sites ->
+**prn-dl** is a Python-based cli tool for downloading video content from an adult sites -> Supports Only the following sites :
 1. [spankbang](https://spankbang.com).
 2. [xfree](https://www.xfree.com).